WerWebWer/NeuralNetwork/README.md

 # Neural Network

-This neural network uses [MNIST](http://yann.lecun.com/exdb/mnist/) data and a backpropogation algorithm.
+This neural network uses [MNIST](http://yann.lecun.com/exdb/mnist/) data and a [Backpropagation](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/) algorithm.
 By default, the neural network has two hidden layers, dimensions 300 and 100.
 The error for this neural network = 7,15%

 ## New Features!